kbfoerster/nyctrees/README.md

 # NYC Tree Census Project
 Data collection, cleaning, exploration, and analysis of NYC Tree Censuses (2015) combined with NYC census, water, air pollution, and asthma hospitalization data.

-### General Findings

-When looking at tree density in a neightborhood area (NTA), it seems that variables like employtment, commutting information, income, and asthma hospitalizations of residents are associated with the local tree density.

 ## Outline